vnijs/radiant/README.md

-# Data Analysis Menu in Shiny
+## Data Analysis Menu in Shiny

 This is a data-analysis menu for R using [shiny](http://www.rstudio.com/shiny/).
 If you would like to see the app in action please visit Rstudio's Glimmer-server at [http://glimmer.rstudio.com/mostlyhrmls/damshiny/](http://glimmer.rstudio.com/mostlyhrmls/damshiny/)

-## Todo:
+### Todo:
-- Additional tools (e.g., factor, conjoint)
+- Add analysis-tools (e.g., factor, conjoint)
-- Help files
+- Create help files
-- Options for compare means (e.g., one-sided) and regression (e.g., F-test for competing models)
+- Add options for compare means (e.g., one-sided) and regression (e.g., F-test for competing models)
 - Add time-series plots with 1 or 2 y-axes
 - Develop install structure so users can pick-and-choose menu-components.
-For an amazing implementation see [Boostrap](http://twitter.github.com/bootstrap/customize.html) which is *well* beyond what I have in mind.
+For an amazing implementation see [Bootstrap](http://twitter.github.com/bootstrap/customize.html) although this is *well* beyond what I have in mind.
 - etc. etc.

-## To use the damshiny package locally:
+### To use the damshiny package locally
 Assuming you copied (or cloned) the repository to your desktop

-`install.packages('shiny')
-library(shiny)
+`install.packages('shiny'); library(shiny)
 shiny::runApp('~/Desktop/damshiny/inst/damshiny/')`

 <!-- install.packages('devtools'); library(devtools)